Financial supports, training and guidance to help your business mitigate the impact of COVID-19 and work safely.

 The COVID-19 Income Support Scheme provides financial support to Irish workers and businesses affected by the crisis.

 - Employment Wage Subsidy Scheme: The Employment Wage Subsidy Scheme (EWSS), provides a flat-rate subsidy to qualifying employers based on the numbers of eligible employees on the employer’s payroll.

-- COVID-19 Pandemic Unemployment Payment: The Pandemic Unemployment Payment is available to employees and the self-employed who have lost their job due to the COVID-19 pandemic.
-The scheme will close to new applicants from 1 July 2021.
+- COVID-19 Pandemic Unemployment Payment: The Pandemic Unemployment Payment is available to employees and the self-employed who lost their job due to the COVID-19 pandemic between 13 March 2020 and 7 July 2021.

 - Short-time Work Support: Employees of businesses that need to reduce hours or days worked can avail of the Department of Employment Affairs and Social Protection Short-time Work Support.

 Loans, grants, vouchers and schemes

 - COVID-19 Credit Guarantee Scheme: The COVID-19 Credit Guarantee Scheme facilitates up to €2 billion in lending to eligible businesses.
 Loans under the Scheme range from €10,000 to €1 million, for terms of up to five and a half years.
 Financing will be offered through a range of products, including term loans, working capital loans and overdrafts.
 The Scheme is operated by the Strategic Banking Corporation of Ireland (SBCI) through participating finance providers.